 It’s no secret that cows raised on factory farms are given antibiotics and growth hormones to make them grow larger and heavier.
 Even cows that are raised organically produce natural hormones that enter their milk supply – and your glass of milk.
 There’s some question as to whether these hormones stimulate breast and prostate cancer cells and encourage them to grow.

 Some research shows a link between dairy consumption and a higher risk of breast, ovarian and prostate cancer.
 Dairy milk also contains a hormone called IGF-1, also known as insulin-like growth factor.
-IGF-1 promotes the growth of some types of cancer cells including breast, prostate, and colon cancer cells.
+IGF-1 promotes the growth of some types of cancer cells including breast, prostate and colon .

 Then there’s the issue of lactose intolerance.
 A significant number of adults have problems breaking down lactose, a natural sugar in milk.
 When lactose intolerant people drink milk or eat dairy products they experience gas, bloating and cramping.